KDE/sink/docs/storage.md

 }
 ```

 Of course any combination of the two can be used, including duplicating data into individual properties while keeping the complete struct intact.
-The question then becomes though which copy is used for conflict resolution (perhaps this would result in more problems than it solves).

 #### Optional Properties
 For each domain type, we want to define a set of required and a set of optional properties.
 The required properties are the minimum bar for each resource, and are required in order for applications to work as expected.
 Optional properties may only be shown by the UI if actually supported by the backend.